hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/domain_genesis/README.md

 ## Tasks:
 ### 1. Create domain genesis
-This role creates Helm releases of kubernetes Config Maps, which contain of generated domain genesis.
+This task creates Helm releases of kubernetes Config Maps, which contain of generated domain genesis.
-This role calls role from *create/helm_component/domain_genesis*
+This task calls role from *create/helm_component/domain_genesis*
 #### Input Variables:
  - component_type: Set, which type of k8s component may be created.
 Default value *domain_genesis*.
  - chartName: Name of Chart, which will be used.
 Default value *domain_genesis*
 ### 2. Push the created deployment files to repository
-This role pushes generated Helm releases into remote branch.
+This task pushes generated Helm releases into remote branch.
-This role calls role from: *{{ playbook_dir }}/../../shared/configuration/roles/git_push*
+This task calls role from: *{{ playbook_dir }}/../../shared/configuration/roles/git_push*
 #### Input Variables:
  - GIT_DIR: A path of git directory.
 By default "{{ playbook_dir }}/../../../"
  - GIT_REPO: Url for git repository.
 It uses a variable *{{ gitops.git_push_url }}*